 33. Take Spanish Lessons

-Usually big tourist destinations in Mexico make it easy to get by in English for your stay but Guanajuato is a bit different.
-You’ll find that most vendors and servers in the historic centre speak only Spanish and so this is the perfect city to brush up on those lessons!
+Usually big tourist destinations in Mexico make it easy to get by in English but we found Guanajuato to be a bit different.
+Most vendors and servers in the historic centre speak only Spanish and so this is the perfect city to brush up on those lessons!
 Escuela Falcon, Plateros Spanish School and Don Quijote offer courses for various levels.
 If you’re travelling on a budget, keep your eyes peeled for bulletins boards in town and you might find yourself a private Spanish teacher for half the price.

 34. Admire all the Churches